robmarshall/gatsby-source-gravityforms/README.md

 -   Button info
 -   Confirmation info (your confirmation field is likely to be different)

 Currently "choices" in formFields is stringified and will need to be parsed when extracted.
 This is due to Gatsby seemingly not seeing this many level deep.
-I am currently working on a solution for this.